 Years of Experience

-The highest paychecks go to Restaurant General Managers, who earn an average around $51K annually, closely trailed by Restaurant Managers ($39K), Assistant General Managers ($38K), and Restaurant Assistant Managers (about $36K).
-Casual Dining Assistant Restaurant Managers are among the lowest paid at a median salary of around $35K.
+Restaurant General Managers rake in the most money, with average earnings of $51K per year; Restaurant Managers come in second with average earnings amounting to around $40K, while Assistant General Managers and Restaurant Assistant Managers rank near the top as well ($38K and about $36K, respectively).
+Casual Dining Assistant Restaurant Managers are among the lowest paid at a median salary of $35K.

 Certifications and Degrees